aviolini/binaryConverter/README.md

   ./toDec 1 11 111 1111 11111 111111 100000

-# INSTALL IN YOUR PC
+# INSTALL IN YOUR PC:
-application binaries will be accessible everywhere - only for bash
+only for Linux - only for bash

 add application binaries in ~/bin/ and add ~/bin/ path to ~/.bashrc

+application binaries will be accessible everywhere

 - $make install && source ~/.bashrc